 • if you make an enquiry about our services;

-• when you voluntarily complete customer surveys, provide feedback and participate in competitions or agree to be on our contact lists in relation to our client communications;
+• When you voluntarily complete customer surveys, provide feedback and participate in competitions or research studies, or agree to be on our contact lists in relation to our client communications

 • when we use a third-party service (e.g. Google Analytics) to collect information about how visitors to our website use the site, including collecting information about what country you logged on from, which pages you visited and how long you were on our site.

 3. How do we use your information?